open-gitops/documents/GLOSSARY.md

 - ## Drift

-    When a system's actual state changes for any reason other than its [desired state](#desired-state)declarations having changed.
+    When a system's actual state changes for any reason other than its [desired state](#desired-state) declarations having changed.
 When this occurs, the system has drifted from its desired state.

 - ## Reconciliation